saanuregh/discord.js-pagination/README.md

 		`Page ${paginator.currentPageIdentifier + 1} / ${paginator.numberOfPages}`
 ```

-### startingIdentifier
+### initialIdentifiers

-This is the index of the page to start at, defaults to 0 if not provided or invalid.
+This is the starting identifiers object, must contain a pageIdentifier.

 ## ReactionPaginator Options